lsd-rs/lsd/README.md

 ## Description

 This project is heavily inspired by the super [colorls](https://github.com/athityakumar/colorls) project but with some little differences.
-For example it is written in rust and not in ruby which makes it much faster ([see the benchmarks](#benchmark)).
+For example it is written in rust and not in ruby which makes it much faster.

 ## Screenshot